OmarYarali/omaryarali.github.io/_posts/2024-11-12-Portable-Humidity-and-Temperature-Sensor.md

 Continuously displays accurate temperature and humidity readings from the DHT11 sensor on a 16x2 LCD screen, updated every few seconds.
 This display allows users to monitor environmental changes instantly, making it ideal for portable weather stations, greenhouse monitoring, and DIY environmental sensing projects.

 **Error Indication with Red LED**
 A built-in red LED signals the user when sensor data is unreadable, such as when the sensor encounters an error or is disconnected.
-This feature ensures the user is immediately aware of issues, providing a reliable way to identify and troubleshoot potential problems in real time.
+This feature ensures the user is immediately aware of issues, providing a reliable way to identify and troubleshoot potential problems in real-time.

 **Adjustable LCD Contrast**
 Includes a 10k potentiometer to adjust the contrast of the 16x2 LCD screen, improving display visibility in various lighting conditions.
 This feature is especially useful when using the sensor outdoors or in different ambient lighting.